Null-Austin/static-browser-detector/README.md

 One example we will use is firefox and opera, firefox/opera has a unique header that allows sending style sheets via the header; and we can use that to hide or show specific content!

 ## Warning
-This repo has no code in it yet, and its just a fun idea to plan :)
+This repo is just an idea that has yet to come to life.
+To try it out, check out [this.is.not.a.browser.detector.written.in.css.wait.is.that.possible.question.mark.mycodebaseisbrokenandidontknowwhattodootherthentosayilovecss.codes](http://this.is.not.a.browser.detector.written.in.css.wait.is.that.possible.question.mark.mycodebaseisbrokenandidontknowwhattodootherthentosayilovecss.codes/)